kids-cademy/atlas.vegetables/PRIVACY.md

 # Privacy Policy
-Musical Instruments Atlas is a release from a collection of applications named Atlas.
+Vegetables Atlas is a release from a collection of applications named Atlas.
 Perhaps the name is pretentious or even misleading.
 Is not on purpose.
 We really did not found a better one.

 In a nutshell Atlas is a quick reference on a particular subject.
 It is focused on facts, with reasonable amount of text and media content.
 It is not meant to be exhaustive but rather to be used as a quick reference on a particular subject or field.
 For complete reference one can visit external sources that are linked on every article.